rqlite/rqlite/DOC/DATA_API.md

 rqlite exposes an HTTP API allowing the database to be modified such that the changes are replicated.
 Queries are also executed using the HTTP API. _It is important to use the correct endpoint for the operation you wish to execute._

+All write-requests must be serviced by the Leader of the cluster.
+If a write request is sent to a Follower, the Follower transparently forwards the request to the Leader.
+The Follower waits for the response from the Leader, and returns it to the client making the write-request.

-All write-requests must be sent to the leader of the cluster.
-Queries, however, may be sent to any node, depending on the [read-consistency](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md) requirements.
-But, by default, queries must also be sent to the leader.
+Queries, however, may be serviced by any node, depending on the [read-consistency](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md) requirements.
+But, by default, queries must also be sent to the Leader.
+Like write-requests, Followers will transparently forward requests to the Leader if needed, and respond to client after receiving the response from the Leader.

 There are [client libraries available](https://github.com/rqlite).